sundgenomics/sundgenomics.github.io/demux.md

   * this column will define how the fastq files are named (an ending will be added with S1.fastq.gz, S2.fastq.gz, ...)
   * each name should be a one word (no space) without any special character (no #, +, -, % or other funny things - just letters, numbers, - and _ to separate).
 Please do not start with a number but rather with a letter (as this can be annoying afterwards in R)
 * i7
-  * this is the sequence of the i7 barcode used for demultiplexing (we used to call it seqIndex1 - but try to remove confusion here)
+  * this is the sequence of the i7 barcode used for demultiplexing (we used to call it seqIndex1)
   * it is typically 6 or 8 bp, depending on the multiplexing kit (e.g. NEB, etc.) - but it could be a different number depending on your kit
 * i5
-  * this is the sequence of the i5 barcode (we used to call it seqIndex2 - but try to remove confusion here)
+  * this is the sequence of the i5 barcode (we used to call it seqIndex2)
   * if you use single-indexing, leave that column empty
-  * (note: for the CRISPR screens, this is the reverse-transcription of what you typically write in your i5 column - but we extract the indices from the full sequence anyway)
 * contact
   * when this is your project and you have prepared all samples and libraries, you just put your firstname
   * when the pool is a merge of several libraries prepared by different people, or your prepared libraries from sets of samples coming from different people, you write the firstname of those people so we know which is which